dropzone/dropzone/index.md

 | `parallelUploads`       | How many file uploads to process in parallel
 | `maxFilesize`           | in MB
 | `paramName`             | The name of the file param that gets transferred
+| `previewsContainer`     | defines where to display the file previews – if `null` the Dropzone element is used.
+Can be a jQuery object or a selector.
+The element should have the `dropzone-previews` class so the previews are displayed properly.
 | `clickable`             | Whether the dropzone should be clickable.
 Defaults to `true`
 | `createImageThumbnails` |
 | `maxThumbnailFilesize`  | in MB.
 When the filename exceeds this limit, the thumbnail will not be generated